Trade Credit Insurance Explained - with examples

 How does credit insurance work?

 Credit insurance protects you against bad debt.
-So if the worse happens, you still get paid.
+So if the worst happens, you still get paid.

 Why do you need credit insurance?